 The first aid co-ordinator is responsible for determining the first aid facilities required.
-The first aid objective is to provide initial assistance to a member of staff, students and visitors before being seen by a qualified person, ambulance paramedic or doctor.
+The first aid objective is to provide initial assistance to members of staff, students and visitors before being seen by a qualified person, ambulance paramedic or doctor as necessary.
 The first aid procedure contains information about first aiders and provision of first aid.